About the Weekend Backpack Program

 Spring Grove Area Middle School counselor, Teresa Weaver, began the Weekend Backpack Program to address student hunger and help families in the District.
 In doing so, she’s also helping to further the District’s mission of providing a learning environment where every student can attain their full potential.
 Knowing the Weekend Backpack Program is available, students can focus on learning instead of worrying about their next meal.

 Weekly, two volunteers from Paradise Lutheran Church plan the menus and organize the food items.
 Students from the middle and high schools get involved by helping to pack the bags to be delivered to each of the schools and distributed to the recipients.

-Each year, Mrs. Weaver applies for a grant from the Central Pennsylvania Food Bank, where all of the food is ordered on a bi-weekly basis.
-This year, the program also received a generous donation from the Sacred Heart Parish and another from St. Paul Lutheran Church of Spring Grove.
-Mrs. Weaver states, "I am very passionate about the Backpack Program as I feel it helps so many families.
-My hope is that with the community’s help, we can continue this program every year."
+Mrs. Weaver states, "I am very passionate about the Weekend Backpack Program as I feel it helps so many families.
+My hope is that, with the community’s help, we can continue this program every year."

 The Advanced Video Journalism students at the High School created this video to tell you a little more about the Weekend Backpack Program:

 If interested in making a monetary donation to the Weekend Backpack Program, you can do so by PayPal or credit card HERE.

 All checks should be made payable to the SGASD/Weekend BackPack Program and sent to the Educational Service Center, attention Suzanne Sterner.